There are several methods to kill moss growing on concrete driveways, sidewalks, paths, bricks, and pavers. The best methods are:

 When treating moss in paved areas, it’s important to ask yourself these questions before choosing a method:

-- Will runoff from moss treatment affect grass or other desirable plants?
+- Will runoff from moss treatment affect grass, other desirable plants, or nearby trees?

 - Do children or pets use the area?